 DOCSIS 1.1 currently employs Dynamic SAs for a single service type: encrypting, and thus restricting access to, downstream IP multicast traffic.
 A CMTS can establish or eliminate Dynamic SAs in response to changes in IP group membership of downstream CPE devices.
-DOCSIS 1.1's IGMP management mechanisms ([DOCSIS1], Section 3.3.1, "Requirements for IGMP Management") can trigger the establishment of Dynamic SAs in the CMTS.
-IGMP management mechanisms in the CM MUST trigger BPI+ Map Request messages that query the CMTS for the mapping of an IP multicast group address to an SA.
+DOCSIS 1.1's IGMP management mechanisms ([DOCSIS1], Section 3.3.1, "Requirements for IGMP Management", or [DOCSIS9], Section 5.3.1, "Requirements for IGMP Management", can trigger the establishment of Dynamic SAs in the CMTS.
+IGMP management mechanisms in the CM MUST trigger BPI+ Map Request messages that query the CMTS for the mapping of an IP multicast group address to an SA.12